KeyboardKit/website/collections/_features/Essentials-KeyboardView.md

     <div><img alt="A styled KeyboardView" src="{{page.assets}}keyboardview-styled.jpg" /></div>
 </div>

-The `KeyboardView` automatically applies all configurations and settings from the various context and settings classes, as well as applying complex gestures and callouts to all its keys.
+The `KeyboardView` automatically applies all configurations and settings from the various context and settings, and applies complex gestures and callouts to its keys.

-The keyboard view is highly customizable.
-It supports custom layouts and callouts, and lets you use custom views, styles, and themes for any part of the keyboard.
+The keyboard view is highly customizable and lets you use custom views, styles, and themes for any part of the keyboard.
+You can also customize which callouts and layouts to use.

 ## 👑 KeyboardKit Pro

-[KeyboardKit Pro][Pro] unlocks locale-specific input sets, layouts and callouts, and makes the keyboard view support all [{{site.locales.count}} locales](/locales) without any additional code.

-KeyboardKit Pro can also unlock an `EmojiKeyboard`, iPad Pro specific layouts, input toolbars, etc:
+[KeyboardKit Pro][Pro] unlocks localized callouts and layouts for all [{{site.locales.count}} supported locales](/locales), as well as an `EmojiKeyboard`, iPad Pro specific layouts, additional input toolbars, etc:

 <div class="grid col2">
     <div><img alt="An EmojiKeyboard" src="{{page.assets}}emojikeyboard.jpg" /></div>